rusefi/rusefi_documentation/HOWTO-upload-tune.md

 ### A: If you want to mention a tune please provide exact URL.
 It's not very useful to just say "I've uploaded my tune" without full URL.
 Please help us help you by pointing at what _exactly_ we are looking to discuss :)

 See also <https://github.com/rusefi/rusefi/wiki/HOWTO-upload-log>

+## Q: Why bother?

+### A: to make everyone's life easier.
+There is not much fun in looking at low-resolution videos of the screen.
+There is not much fun in reading a wall of text when full tune would be so much more helpful.
+There is little fun in looking at amazing high resolution screenshot of five dialogs if you need some other dialog.